Pearl Hart

-Pearl Hart (born Pearl Taylor; 1871–1955) was a Canadian-born outlaw of the American Old West.
+Pearl Hart (born Pearl Taylor; 1871 – December 30, 1955) was a Canadian-born outlaw of the American Old West.
 She committed one of the last recorded stagecoach robberies in the United States, and her crime gained notoriety primarily because of her gender.
 Many details of Hart's life are uncertain, with available reports being varied and often contradictory.

 Early life

 Hart was born Pearl Taylor in the Canadian village of Lindsay, Ontario.
 Her parents were both religious and affluent, and these factors provided their daughter with the best available education.
 At the age of 16, she was enrolled in a boarding school where she became enamored with a young man, named Hart, who has been variously described as a rake, drunkard, and/or gambler.

-Hart reconciled with and left her husband several times.
+Hart left her husband and reconciled several times.
 During their time together they had two children, a boy and a girl, whom Hart sent to her mother who was then living in Ohio.
 In 1893, the couple attended the Chicago World's Fair, where he worked for a time as a midway barker.
-She in turn developed a fascination with the cowboy lifestyle while watching Buffalo Bill's Wild West Show.
+Pearl in turn developed a fascination with the cowboy lifestyle while watching Buffalo Bill's Wild West Show.
 At the end of the Fair, Hart left her husband again on a train bound for Trinidad, Colorado, possibly in the company of a piano player named Dan Bandman.

 During this time Hart worked as a cook and singer, possibly supplementing her income as a demimondaine (prostitute).
 There are also reports she developed a fondness for cigars, liquor, and morphine during this time.

 A variation of this story has Bandman instead of her husband leaving Hart for war.

 Life of crime

-By early 1898, Hart was in the town of Mammoth, Arizona.
+By early 1898, Hart was in the mining town of Mammoth, Arizona.
 Some reports indicate she was working as a cook in a boardinghouse.
 While doing well for a time, her financial outlook took a downturn after the mine closed.
 About this time Hart attested to receiving a message asking her to return home to her seriously ill mother.

 Looking to raise money, Hart and an acquaintance known only as "Joe Boot" (likely an alias) worked an old mining claim he owned, but found no gold in the claim.

 The pair decided to rob a stagecoach that traveled between Globe and Florence, Arizona.